jayne-s/TI-mmWave-Python-Orchestrator/README.md

 Build a working RSTD setup where:

-* A radar laptop runs mmWave Studio with RSTD enabled and a connected xWR68xx + DCA1000 EVM
+* A radar laptop runs mmWave Studio with RSTD enabled and a connected xWR68xx + DCA1000EVM
 * A master machine connects over the network and executes a complete radar capture cycle programmatically: configuring the radar, starting a capture, and collecting the resulting UDP data packets (all without touching the GUI)

 Captured data is forwarded via UDP packets and stored in a .bin file, which is later uploaded to MinIO for downstream processing.
 This architecture is designed to extend naturally to multiple simultaneous radars.